noorulahsan/java-jsp-Social-Network/README.md

 # java-jsp-Social-Network
-Create database using the the file Query
+Create database using the file Query